Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Introduction

 \section{Introduction}

 A series of major progresses in visual object recognition can largely be attributed to learning large-scale and complex models with a huge number of labeled training images.
-In particular, the amount of annotations is vital to deep learning architectures in order to discover and exploit powerful discriminating visual features.

 There are many application scenarios, however, where collecting and labeling training instances can be laboriously difficult and costly.
-For example, when the objects are uncommon or rare (e.g., only about a hundred of northern hairy-nosed wombats are alive in the wild) or newly defined (images of futuristic products such as Tesla's Model S), not only the amount of labeled training images but also the statistical variation among them is limited.
+For example, when the objects of interest are rare (e.g., only about a hundred of northern hairy-nosed wombats alive in the wild) or newly defined (e.g., images of futuristic products such as Tesla's Model S), not only the amount of the labeled training images but also the statistical variation among them is limited.
 These restrictions do not lead to robust systems for recognizing such objects.
 More importantly, the number of such objects could be significantly greater than the number of common objects.
-In other words, the frequencies of observing objects follow a long-tailed distribution~\cite{SalakhutdinovTT11,zhu2014capturing}.
+In other words, the frequencies of observing objects follow a long-tailed distribution~\cite{SalakhutdinovTT11,ZhuAR14}.

 Zero-shot learning (ZSL) has since emerged as a promising paradigm to remedy the above difficulties.
-Unlike the conventional supervised learning, ZSL distinguishes between two types of classes: \emph{seen} and \emph{unseen}, where labeled examples are available for the seen classes only.
+Unlike supervised learning, ZSL distinguishes between two types of classes: \emph{seen} and \emph{unseen}, where labeled examples are available for the seen classes only.
 Crucially, zero-shot learners have access to a shared semantic space that embeds all categories.
-The semantic embedding space enables transferring and adapting classifiers trained on seen classes to unseen ones.
-Several types of semantic information have been exploited in the literature: visual attributes \cite{FarhadiEHF09,LampertNH09}, vector representations of class names \cite{FromeCSBDRM13,NorouziMBSSFCD14,SocherGMN13}, or textual descriptions of objects \cite{ElhoseinySE13,LeiSFS15}.
+This semantic space enables transferring and adapting classifiers trained on the seen classes to the unseen ones.
+Multiple types of semantic information have been exploited in the literature: visual attributes \cite{FarhadiEHF09,LampertNH09}, word vector representations of class names \cite{FromeCSBDRM13,SocherGMN13,NorouziMBSSFCD14}, textual descriptions \cite{ElhoseinySE13,LeiSFS15,ReedKLS16}, hierarchical ontology of classes (such as WordNet \cite{Miller95}) \cite{AkataRWLS15,Lu16,XianASNHS16}, and human gazes \cite{KaressliABS17}.